17 Artsy and Romantic Things to do in Ridgefield CT

 Weir Farm National Historic Park Ridgefield CT

-TOUR: Weir Farm Historic National Site, Wilton
+TOUR: Weir Farm National Historical Park, Wilton

-The only National Park in Connecticut, and one of two in the country dedicated to the arts (the other is Saint-Gaudens National Park in New Hampshire), Weir Farm in adjacent Wilton CT, allows visitors to discover the story of those who shaped American Impressionism, and delight in the stunning landscapes of backcountry Connecticut, with its distinct stone walls, flowering trees, and undulating meadows and woodlands.
+The only National Park in Connecticut, and one of two in the country dedicated to the arts (the other is Saint-Gaudens National Park in New Hampshire), Weir Farm NHP in adjacent Wilton CT, allows visitors to discover the story of those who shaped American Impressionism, and delight in the stunning landscapes of backcountry Connecticut, with its distinct stone walls, flowering trees, and undulating meadows and woodlands.

 In 2014, after a nine-year restoration project, the home and studios of J. Alden Weir, one of America’s first Impressionist Artists in the late 1800’s, were opened to the public.
 The result is pure bliss.